-See "Setting up disk-based I/O fencing manually" on page 154.
+See "Setting up disk-based I/O fencing manually" on page 157.

-See "Setting up server-based I/O fencing manually" on page 159.
+See "Setting up server-based I/O fencing manually" on page 162.

-Using Install Bundles to simultaneously install or upgrade full releases (base, maintenance, rolling patch), and individual patches
+Using Install Bundles to simultaneously install or upgrade full releases (base, maintenance, rolling patch), and individual patches packages together in one step using Install Bundles.

-Beginning with version 6.1, you can easily install or upgrade your systems directly to a base, maintenance, patch level or a combination of multiple patches and packages together in one step using Install Bundles.
 With Install Bundles, the installer has the ability to merge so that customers can install or upgrade directly to maintenance or patch levels in one execution.
 The various scripts, RPMs, and patch components are merged, and multiple releases are installed together as if they are one combined release.
 You do not have to perform two or more install actions to install or upgrade systems to maintenance levels or patch levels.